HackTheBox Compiled Writeup

 This will start a server on the attacked machine, making its files available for download.

-Downloading the Gitea Database to Your Local Machine
+Downloading the Gitea Database to Your Local Machine#

 On your local machine, download the Gitea database file from the attacked machine.
-Use wget
+Use wget to pull the gitea.db file from the target:

-| wget 'http://10.10.11.26:8000/Program Files/Gitea/data/gitea.db'
+wget 'http://10.10.11.26:8000/Program Files/Gitea/data/gitea.db'

-is the port number of the Python HTTP server you set up.
+Here, 10.10.11.26 is the IP of the attacked machine, and 8000 is the port number of the Python HTTP server you set up.

-to open the database and extract user credentials:
+Once you have the gitea.db file on your local machine, use sqlite3 to open the database and extract user credentials:

 Within the SQLite shell, run the following SQL query to list the emails, hashed passwords, and salts of users:

-| SELECT email, passwd, salt FROM user;
+SELECT email, passwd, salt FROM user;

 This will display the sensitive credential information stored in the Gitea instance.